Ex parte McCardle: Holdings

 Chief Justice Chase, writing for a unanimous court, validated congressional withdrawal of the Court's jurisdiction.
-The basis for this repeal was the exceptions clause of Article III, section 2.
-But Chase pointedly reminded his readers that the 1868 statute repealing jurisdiction "does not affect the jurisdiction which was previously exercised."
-Since the Court held it lacked jurisdiction to hear the case, the second question was not answered.
-Since Congress had withdrawn jurisdiction to hear the case, McCardle had no legal recourse to challenge his imprisonment in federal court.

-Rationale

-Durousseau v.
-United States, 10 U.S. 307 (1810) held that Congress's affirmative description of certain judicial powers implied a negation of all other powers.
-Creating such legislation was legitimate under the authority granted them by the United States Constitution.
-By repealing the act that granted the Supreme Court authority to hear the case, Congress made a clear statement that they were using this Constitutional authority to remove the Supreme Court's jurisdiction.
-The court had no choice but to dismiss the case.
+The basis for this repeal was Article III, section 2, clause 2 of the Constitution.
+The Supreme Court based its rationale in the 1810 Supreme Court case Durousseau v.
+United States, which had held that Congress's affirmative description of certain judicial powers implied a negation of all other powers.
+Creating legislation to remove the court's jurisdiction was therefore legitimate under the jurisdiction stripping powers granted by the Constitution.
+By repealing the act that granted the Supreme Court authority to hear the case, Congress made a clear statement that they were using their Constitutional authority to remove the Supreme Court's jurisdiction, so the court had no choice but to dismiss the case.

+Chase, however, also pointedly reminded readers that the 1868 statute repealing jurisdiction "does not affect the jurisdiction which was previously exercised."
+Since the court had held that it lacked jurisdiction to hear the case, the second question could not be answered and McCardle had no legal recourse to challenge his imprisonment in federal court.